Dog Bite Lawyers in Boonville, MO

 If you've been bitten by a dog, it's important to take certain steps to protect your health and your legal rights.
 While it can be hard to keep your wits about you, after being bitten by a dog you should:

-- Analyze your case — A dog bite lawyer can evaluate your case and offer insight into your chances of success.
-They will review the circumstances surrounding the bite, including the severity of your injuries and any relevant laws.
+• Evaluate your case — A dog bite lawyer can go over the details and offer insight into your chances of success.
+They will review all of the evidence and how it fits with law and case precedent.

-- Represent you in court — If your lawsuit goes to court, a dog bite lawyer can present your case to a judge and jury and argue for the compensation you deserve.
+• Represent you in court — If your lawsuit goes to court, a dog bite lawyer can represent you and advocate for your rights.

 Understanding Dog Bite Laws

-Neither state implements a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to do something wrong – as the standard in dog bite cases.
+Neither state implements a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to actively forgo safety precautions – to determine if an owner can be liable.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.

-The main difference in dog bite law between Missouri and Illinois is in regards to the statute of limitations.
-In Missouri, you typically have five years to file a dog bite claim, while in Illinois you have two years.
+The only major difference in dog bite law between Missouri and Illinois is in regards to the statute of limitations.
+In Missouri, you typically have five years to file a dog bite claim, while in Illinois dog bite claims must be filed within two years.

 Common Dog Attack Injuries

-- Rabies
+• Rabies

-- Nerve Damage
+• Nerve Damage

-- Puncture Wounds
+• Puncture Wounds

-- Broken Bones
+• Broken Bones

-- Emotional Trauma
+• Emotional Trauma

-- Infection
+• Infection

 What Compensation Can I Get for My Dog Bite in Boonville, MO?

-- Lost Wages — If you've been bitten by a dog, you might lose your earning capacity for a certain period of time.
+• Lost Wages — If you or a family member have been injured by a dog, you might lose your earning capacity for a certain period of time.
 The money you lost from not working can be reimbursed to you.

-- Pain and Suffering — Being attacked by a dog can be a traumatic experience.
-Emotional stress, scarring, ongoing fear, and other factors have lifelong consequences.
+• Pain and Suffering — Being attacked by a dog can be traumatic.
+Emotional stress, scarring, ongoing fear, and other factors can have lifelong consequences.
 These types of non-economic damages are factored into personal injury settlements and verdicts.

-- Property Damage — This can include damages to your home, your clothes, a bike or motorcycle, your phone and other things that may have been damaged during an attack.
+• Property Damage — This could include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that might've been damaged during an attack.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Boonville, MO personal injury lawyers will ensure that no money is left on the table in your claim.